 Alternative Investment Management Association

-The RRD proposal has been developed in order to fulfil the EU’s G20 and FSB commitments on the recovery and resolution of large financial institutions and groups, and provides for a harmonised system of European rules which are intended to deal with the distress and failure of such institutions within the EU in order to minimise systemic consequences and avoid recourse to extraordinary public support.
+The BRRD proposal has been developed in order to fulfil the EU’s G20 and FSB commitments on the recovery and resolution of large financial institutions and groups, and provides for a harmonised system of European rules which are intended to deal with the distress and failure of such institutions within the EU in order to minimise systemic consequences and avoid recourse to extraordinary public support.

 Draft Regulatory Technical Standards on the content of recovery plans under the draft Directive establishing a framework for the recovery and resolution of credit institutions and investment firms (March 2013)